-A licensee must review the effectiveness of its AML/CFT procedures, systems and controls at least once each calendar year.
+Investment firm licensees must review the effectiveness of its AML/CFT procedures, systems and controls at least once each calendar year.
 The review must cover the licensee and its branches and subsidiaries both inside and outside the Kingdom of Bahrain.
 The scope of the review must include: